Creating and Maintaining Policies and Procedures

 - President’s Cabinet member for an Administrative policy

-- The President, or designee, for a BOV policy.
+- The president, or designee, for a BOV policy.

 - Submit both a draft policy utilizing the VCU Policy Template and an Executive Summary of Proposed Policy to the ICO for a review of compliance with this policy, readability, and consistency with university policies.
-The Executive Summary of Proposed Policy includes: the reason for the policy’s creation; general points covered in the policy; information noting the stakeholder offices or personnel that have provided input to the policy draft; other universities’ policies or resources considered in drafting; and a general assessment of the policy’s impact.
+The Executive Summary of Proposed Policy includes: the reason for the policy’s creation; general points covered in the policy; information noting the stakeholder offices or personnel that have provided input to the policy draft; other universities’ policies or resources considered in drafting the new policy; and a general assessment of the policy’s impact.
 As part of this review, the ICO conducts the following oversight steps:

 - Review the draft policy to ensure proper format including use of the current policy template and conformity with the Policy & Procedures Writing Guide available at www.policy.vcu.edu.